Claude Agent SDK

 > Trace an agent built with the Claude Agent SDK using Weave.

-Weave automatically traces Claude Agent SDK calls, including agent queries, model responses, tool use, and multi-turn conversations.
+The Claude Agent SDK enables you to quickly build agent applications powered by Claude.
+You can integrate Weave into you Claude agents to automatically trace their calls, including agent queries, model responses, tool use, and multi-turn conversations.
 Weave displays the captured data in the **Agents** view of your project.

 ## Trace Claude Agent SDK agents with Weave

-The Weave SDK autopatches the Claude Agent SDK, letting you capture traces from your Claude agents with minimal setup.
+The Weave SDK autopatches the [Claude Agent SDK for Python](https://github.com/anthropics/claude-agent-sdk-python), letting you capture traces from your Claude agents with minimal setup.

-This doc shows how to initialize Weave and run a Claude agent with MCP tools through `ClaudeSDKClient`.
+This guide shows how to initialize Weave and run a Claude agent with MCP tools through `ClaudeSDKClient`.
 Weave automatically traces the conversation, model calls, and tool calls end-to-end.
-When you're done, you can view a complete trace of the agent's query, model responses, and tool invocations in the **Agents** view of your project.

 ### Prerequisites